 Students over 18 may write their own notes, provided they fulfill their primary responsibilities of a good student: good attendance, hard work, passing marks.
 Sign-out privileges may be revoked if a student's lack of attendance is impacting on academic achievement.
 Students who have signed out of class are not to remain on school property.

 Missed Tests:

-Students will be asked to write any missed tests on the day of their return to classes or at a time determined by the classroom teacher.
-For unexplained absences or skipped tests, a mark of zero may be assigned until evidence of successful completion of curriculum expectations is demonstrated.
+Students will be asked to write any missed tests on the day of their return to classes or at a time determined in consultation with the classroom teacher.

 High numbers of missed classes: